jldbc/pybaseball/docs/statcast_fielding.md

 **Note:** Statcast data is liable to change unexpectedly due to the large number of observations.
 Please keep that in mind when pulling data.

 # Statcast Fielding Outs Above Average
-`statcast_outs_above_average(year: int, pos: str, min_att: Union[int, str] = "q")`
+`statcast_outs_above_average(year: int, pos: Union[int, str], min_att: Union[int, str] = "q")`

 This function retrieves outs above average (OAA) for the given year, position, and attempts.
 OAA is a Statcast metric based on the "cumulative effect of all individual plays a fielder has been credited or debited with, making it a range-based metric of fielding skill that accounts for the number of plays made and the difficulty of them".

 ## Arguments
 `year:` The year for which you wish to retrieve batted ball against data.
 Format: YYYY.
 `pos:` The position you are interested in.
-Valid positions include "all", "IF", "OF", and position names or abbreviations.
+Valid positions include "all", "IF", "OF", and position names, numbers, or abbreviations.
+Position numbers may be entered as integers or strings, e.g. 6 or "6" for shortstops.
 Pitchers and catchers are not included.
 `min_att:` The minimum number of fielding attempts for the player to be included in the result.
 Statcast's default is players, which is 1 fielding attempt per game played for 2B, SS, 3B, and OF and 1 fielding attempt per every other game played for 1B.

 ## Examples of Valid Queries